ORNL-Modelica/MediaLookupTables/README.md

  - `Examples` contains some simp

  - `doc` contains various documentation.
 External Function Interface starts in section 12.9 (pp. 165-176) of the Modelica Specification in the `doc` directory.
 The specification can also be found at https://www.modelica.org/documents.

+ - `Sources` is the directory `ExternalMedia/Projects/Sources`.
+It contains the original .cpp and .h files as reference for what we want